-The Company is planning to meet with the FDA regarding a supplemental NDA submission in 2020 and the results from the HARMONY study will be submitted for presentation at upcoming medical meetings.
+ACADIA is planning to meet with the FDA in the first half of 2020 regarding a supplemental NDA submission.
 The FDA previously granted Breakthrough Therapy Designation for pimavanserin for the treatment of dementia-related psychosis.
-No drug is approved by the FDA for the treatment of dementia-related psychosis.
+Currently, no drug is approved by the FDA for the treatment of dementia-related psychosis.